 The 10 places where Netflix isn’t good value for money

 The US also features as one of the least cost-effective countries across all of its plans.
-This is due to its below-average library size and above-average monthly costs.
-It ranks as the sixth, fourth, and sixth least cost-effective country for its basic, standard, and premium plans respectively.
+This is due to its average library size and above-average monthly costs.
+It ranks as the twentieth, eighteenth, and twenty-first least cost-effective country for its basic, standard, and premium plans respectively.

 Top 10 least cost-effective countries for Netflix basic plans